Summer road trips without car games? Talk about a long weekend.

 We all know long car rides can be a drag.
 If you’re on the road for more than a couple hours at a time and there are other people with you, you’ll inevitably have to come up with some kind of activity to keep your minds from decomposing — especially if there are kids in the picture.

 Reading might not be an option since it tends to make some people carsick.
 And unless everyone (driver excluded) has their own devices and headphones, listening to music requires all the passengers to agree on the playlist.
-Not an easy feat considering some parents prefer not to listen to Justin Bieber or Lil Wayne for hours on end and kids won’t always appreciate Steely Dan.
+Not an easy feat considering some parents prefer not to listen to rap or pop music for hours on end and kids won’t always appreciate classic rock or oldies.

 As you’ll quickly discover, selecting the right game to play isn’t easy in the cramped confines of a car.
 “I Spy,” for example, isn’t especially great for fast highway travel. (“I spy something green and … behind us.
 Yep, it’s gone.”)